awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-using.md

 # Using Systems Manager Explorer<a name="Explorer-using"></a>

-This section includes information about how to customize Systems Manager Explorer by changing the widget layout and by changing the data that displays in the dashboard\.
+This section includes information about how to customize AWS Systems Manager Explorer by changing the widget layout and by changing the data that displays in the dashboard\.

 **Topics**
 + [Editing default rules for OpsItems](Explorer-using-editing-default-rules.md)